-As the years go by, our quality of life has been greatly improved by technological innovations.
+As the years go by, our quality of life is greatly improved by technological innovations.
 A question commonly asked by many, though, is whether machines will ever make humans redundant.
-In the translation industry, in particular, the debate has been taking place for years.
+In the translation industry, in particular, the debate has been taking place for years around machine translation.

 What is Machine Translation?

 Machine translation is the automatic conversion of words and phrases from one language into another.
 In other words, it involves computerised translation with zero human input.
 This software uses databases and statistics to analyse structures, break them down, and recreate their elements in other languages.

 In an article by Sure Languages, the author explains that “machine translation works well with formulaic language.”
 In other words, “with small factual snippets where the meaning can’t be misconstrued.”
 However, for more complex texts, “machine translation is unlikely to be up to scratch.”

 Machine translation software cannot understand context, spot mistakes in the source text or pick up the nuances of a language.
 By contrast, human translators are capable of it all.
 The reason?
 Machines work with words, while humans work with language.

 Most businesses translate their materials into other languages to attract new clients from abroad.
 In today’s global marketplace, penetrating foreign markets is crucial, and investing in multilingual content becomes a must.
 However, content availability in multiple languages is of no use if messages are poorly expressed and language quality is bad.
 What brand image are you projecting if you make mistakes while addressing your audience?

 An article on website translation explains that consumers tend to purchase more when information is in their language.
 The article writer includes the following research as supporting evidence:

 - Can’t Read, Won’t Buy, by Common Sense Advisory: 72% of consumers spend most of their time online (if not all) on websites in their own language.
 The same percentage also acknowledged being more likely to buy a product if the information is available in their own language.